-- iii.
-Number of complaints which resulted in a finding that sexual harassment occurred;Results: Not applicable as the Agency is a nonprofit organization. - iv.
+iii.
+Number of complaints which resulted in a finding that sexual harassment occurred;

+iv.
 Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action; and v.
 Amount of time it took to resolve each complaint.

-We were engaged by the Capital Area Agency on Aging District II, Inc. to perform this agreedupon procedures engagement and conducted our engagement in accordance with attestation standards established by the American Institute of Certified Public Accountants and applicable standards of Government Auditing Standards.
+We were engaged by the Capital Area Agency on Aging District II, Inc. to perform this agreed-upon procedures engagement and conducted our engagement in accordance with attestation standards established by the American Institute of Certified Public Accountants and applicable standards of Government Auditing Standards.
 We were not engaged to and did not conduct an examination or review engagement, the objective of which would be the expression of an opinion or conclusion, respectively, on those C/C areas identified in the SAUPs.
 Accordingly, we do not express such an opinion or conclusion.
 Had we performed additional procedures, other matters might have come to our attention that would have been reported to you.